Orlov Trotter: Development of the breed

-Orlov was very protective of his bloodstock, and would sell only geldings (castrated stallions).
-Even when Tsar Alexander I asked Orlov to sell him several stallions, Orlov only agreed to sell geldings.
-This rule was maintained for twenty years after Orlov's death.
-Later, when the Khrenovsky stud farm belonged to the Russian Crown, Trotters were then openly sold to private stud-owners.
+Orlov was very protective of his foundation stock, and would sell only geldings (castrated stallions).
+Even when Tsar Alexander I of Russia asked Orlov to sell him several stallions, Orlov only agreed to sell geldings.
+This rule was maintained for 20 years after Orlov's death in 1808.
+Later, when the Khrenovsky stud farm belonged to the Russian Crown and the House of Romanov, only then were Orlov Trotters openly sold to private stud owners.